raspberrypi/documentation/hardware/computemodule/cmio-display.md

 	![GPIO connection for a single display and two cameras](images/CMIO-Cam-Disp-GPIO.jpg) (Please note this image needs to be updated to show two cameras, or have the extra jumper leads removed)

-1. On the compute module, for display and one camera run:
+1. On the Compute Module, for the display and one camera run:

 	```sudo wget https://goo.gl/gaqNrO -O /boot/dt-blob.bin```